 This time of year is bittersweet for expats and their children.
 The excitement of summer coming means slower mornings – the breakfast rush of passing out pieces of bread to eat on the way to school is almost over.
-We know that we’ll get a few months break to recharge before starting back up in the fall.
-The crazy thing is that after a few days we miss rushing the kids off so they have something to do besides telling us they are bored.
+We know that we’ll get a few month’s break to recharge before starting back up in the fall.
+The crazy thing is that after a few days, we miss rushing the kids off so they have something to do besides telling us they are bored.
 For me, though, this summer will be about the beach, a nice large cup of cold tea (I’m so addicted to these Taiwan teas), and it’s looking like packing boxes.

 Yep, we are moving – just not sure when.
 Yeah, that is hard, but will save that for another post as I’m still processing the unknowns.
 Being married to a TCK, I’ve learned a few tricks from my husband in assisting my kids in this process called moving.
 My husband and I both really believe in building RAFTs, and this time we are being more intentional in helping our now older kids build their own.

 I really don’t like saying, “Good-byes”.
-I’d just rather avoid or ignore all the emotions and feelings I have during this move, but I know I can’t – I’ve just got to go through it because if I don’t I could regret it.
-I’ve found that building my RAFT has been the key for me to do it in a healthy and may I say, somewhat, graceful way.
+I’d just rather avoid or ignore all the emotions and feelings I have during this move, but I know I can’t – I’ve just got to go through it because if I don’t, I could regret it.
+I’ve found that building my RAFT has been the key for me to do it in a healthy and may I say, somewhat graceful way.

 So what is this “Building your RAFT” all about?

 Are we building a boat?
 No, not literally.
 RAFT is an acronym that the late David C Pollock developed to help people transition.
 This process of moving can take up to six months or more.
 Below is the simple form of this model.
 If you have the opportunity to go to a seminar or workshop – GO!
-Seriously, it will change the way you do the move – and I’m not talking about a dance step.
+Seriously, it will change how you do the move – and I’m not talking about a dance step.

 R = Reconciliation